nasa/cFE/docs/cFE Application Developers Guide.md

 Applications include the Stored Command (SC) and Scheduler (SCH) applications.

-A "Software Only" Application has the most promise of being reusable because it is insulated from most mission and platform specific characteristics.
+A "Software Only" Application has the most promise of being reusable because it is insulated from most mission and platform-specific characteristics.

 A "Software Only" application should never interface directly with any piece of